-Legislation pertaining to assisted human reproduction is currently being developed.
-The draft General Scheme of legislative provisions has been completed and submitted to the relevant parliamentary committee for consideration and debate.
+Legislation pertaining to assisted human reproduction (AHR) is currently being developed.
+The draft General Scheme of legislative provisions has been completed and submitted to the relevant parliamentary committee which published the report of its review in July 2019, making recommendations which include proposals related to both broad policy objectives and more technical amendments.
+Its recommendations are being considered during the ongoing process of drafting this the AHR Bill.
 Until the enactment of the Children and Family Relationships Act 2015, the provision on assisted human reproduction treatment was largely unregulated.
 There has been and will continue to be widespread stakeholder engagement and national debate on these sensitive and complex matters.